 A castle for five-metre tall Moomins made out of snow?
 Only in Finland.
 The Moomins are a bit of a Finnish institution, with a family of white creatures that look a bit like hippos, based on the books by illustrator Tove Jansson.
-The Moomin Snow Castle is a new development this winter season, and it covers a huge 10,000 square meters, with a mini maze, igloos, an ice bar and a couple of sledge runs, as well as a lot of enormous Moomins carved out of snow and ice.
+The Moomin Snow Castle was a new development for Santa Claus Village, covering a huge 10,000 square meters, with a mini maze, igloos, an ice bar and a couple of sledge runs, as well as a lot of enormous Moomins carved out of snow and ice.

 See the Northern Lights (or at least try to)

 The Northern Lights – or Aurora Borealis – are one of the big reasons that people come to Lapland.
 But it’s also the one thing you can’t guarantee you’re going to see.
 You need the right atmospheric conditions, which happen around 150 days a year on average in Rovaniemi – but unfortunately not while we were there (I guess it gives me a reason to go back).
 If you want to try aurora hunting there are tours available, or you can download an alert app like Aurora Alert or Northern Lights Alert if you don’t want to stand outside all night just in case.

 Even if you’re not staying in the city, it’s worth heading into Rovaniemi for a look around.
 One of the main attractions is Arktikum, a museum and science centre in an amazing modern building overlooking the river.
 It’s split into two sides, with natural history on one side and cultural history on the other, so you can find out about the people and landscapes of the Arctic Circle.
 There are also some good restaurants in Rovaniemi where you can try Lappish food.